 Ananda Shankar (11 December 1942 – 26 March 1999) was an Indian musician best known for his fusion of Western and Eastern musical styles.
 He was married to Tanushree Shankar.

-Born in Almora in Uttar Pradesh, India, Shankar was the son of Amala and Uday Shankar, popular dancers, and also the nephew of renowned sitarist Pandit Ravi Shankar.
+Born in Almora, Uttar Pradesh, India, Ananda was the son of Amala and Uday Shankar, popular dancers.
+He was also the nephew of renowned sitarist Pandit Ravi Shankar.
 Ananda did not learn sitar from his uncle but studied instead with Dr. Lalmani Misra in Varanasi.